hstriepe/CapturePlay/README.md

 # CapturePlay

 CapturePlay an app geared for using a capture device like the USB Camlink 4K to display video from consoles like a PS5, or Switch in a dock.
-It will desplay video and audio and is able to capture images during play.
+It will display video and play audio, and is able to capture images during play.
 It can also capture video and audio in MOV file format.

 It includes code from the [Quick Camera app on Github](https://github.com/simonguest/quick-camera) created by Simon Guest